EN

 Although an artificial floral wreath will last much longer than a natural wreath, it is recommended to take note of its delicate nature.
 Of course, you may want to leave your wreath on your door at all times but please take note of the following so you may be able to enjoy your wreath for even longer.

 • Wreaths' longevity will be affected by extreme weather.
-If your wreath is directly exposed to bad weather such as thunderstorms, its florals and/or ribbons may shift or loosen.
+If your wreath is directly exposed to bad weather such as rain, its florals and/or ribbons may shift or loosen.
 Signs may also be affected.

 • Direct sunlight will fade colors over time.